minibolt-guide/minibolt/guide/lightning/channel-backup.md

   WantedBy=multi-user.target
   ```

-* Enable and start the service, check its status (it should be 'active')
+* Enable and start the service, and check its status (it should be 'active')

   ```sh
   $ sudo systemctl enable scb-backup.service